Radio in Ethiopia: History

 The first radio station was Radio Ethiopia, depicted as a masterpiece for propaganda tool of the government of Ethiopia.
 Car radio was introduced by this time where they received messages from Haile Selassie, public announcement, news, plays, and proclamation.
 By 1950, recorded program transmission was commenced as recording materials available for assistance.
 Under Proclamation No.131/1952, the electrical means of transmission program was transferred to the Imperial Board of telecommunication.
 In 1953, there were short wave transmission in Ethiopia.
 The modern radio transmission began in 1957 when the United States donated 2.5 million dollars to install ten-kilowatt short-wave transmitter at the Jimma Road Station and launched in 1960.
 The Voice of the Gospel was granted to broadcast Christian radio station in Addis Ababa which officially opened in 1964.
 The station contributed to broadcast through different African languages.

 The Lutheran World Federation was granted to establish a radio station and maintained the government interest to include private sectors in the field, and to broaden radio broadcasting service as an alternative.
 Another radio station was Kagnaw Station in Asmara, which was owned by the United States Army until 1978.
 This station served as a global network of communication.
 In 1966, three new high-power transmitters, i.e. 100 KW in Geja Hara, near Addis Ababa, 50 KW in Adi Ugri, near Asmara and 100 KW in Harar medium wave transmission were installed.
 In 1968, the Ethiopian Broadcast Authority became an autonomous body under Ministry of Information.
-Under the 1955 Constitution, all mass media shall be under government control; circulars were prohibited to report sensitive issues at the beginning of 1970s.
+Under the 1955 Constitution, all mass media shall be under government control; circulars were prohibited to report sensitive issues at the beginning of the 1970s.